 October is an interesting time of the year for dentistry.
 Every year, we celebrate National Dental Hygiene Month, an observance that is part of a nationwide effort to promote good oral health.
 But we also see the most sugar-filled holiday, Halloween, make its annual return.

-At Meadows Dental Group, we want to provide you and your family with some steps to keep your mouth healthy this month, and all year long.
+At Meadows Dental Group by Espire, we want to provide you and your family with some steps to keep your mouth healthy this month, and all year long.
 We are proud to offer general dentistry, children’s dentistry, and more to our Lone Tree area patients.

 Halloween Tips to Protect Your Smile